gheggie/silverware-social/README.md

 implementations, and `EmailSharingButton` which renders a button for sharing the current page via email.

-Buttons can be added and removed using the Buttons tab in the `SharingComponent` CMS interface.
+Buttons can be added and removed using the site tree as children of `SharingComponent`.

 ### Disabling Sharing

 After installation, this module adds a "Sharing" section to the Settings tab for pages, with a "Sharing disabled" checkbox.
 Simply check this box for a particular page, and the sharing component will not be shown.
+By default, sharing is disabled for `ErrorPage` instances.

 ## Issues